rodja/cross-copy/README.md

  * sharing a link in the office (alternatives: Skype, spelling, Post-It)
  * getting a phone number from laptop to mobile (alternatives: type in, repeat search on mobile, send mail to yourself)
- * get some text from desktop to laptop (alternatives: Dropbox, Evernote, etc.)
+ * get some text from desktop to laptop (alternatives: Dropbox, Evernote, send email)
+ * send address to someone who is asking for it on the phone (alternatives: send email, spell it)
  * ...

 ## License

 Copyright (c) Rodja Trappe

 Licensing: GPL v3

 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE